k2view-academy/K2View-Academy/articles/12_LU_navigation/01_Navigating_an_LU_schema.md

 ![image](/articles/12_LU_navigation/images/10_03_01_Table_List_Web.png)

--- Click on a table name, and the table viewer for that table will appear in the right window.
+-- Click on a table name, and the table schema editor for that table will appear in the right window.

 -- Click on a population name, and a [Broadway flow](/articles/07_table_population/14_table_population_based_Broadway.md) diagram will appear in the right window.